 Prior to reaction (4), the CuIIL12+ formed in reaction (3) is electrochemically reduced to CuIL1+, which reacts with the radical anion Cl2CCO2.- to form the transient complex L1CuII-CCl2CO2.

-In both cases, the transient formed at the high scan rate is L1CuII-CCl2CO2.
-It is well known that transient LCuII-CCl2CO complexes have considerably longer lifetimes than do LCuIII-CCl2CO complexes [[39]], which explains the lower currents observed at the high scan rates.
+In both cases, the transient complex formed at the higher scan rate is L1CuII-CCl2CO2.
+It is well known that transient LCuII-CCl2CO complexes have considerably longer lifetimes than do LCuIII-CCl2CO complexes [[39]], which explains the lower currents observed at the higher scan rates.

 Note that considerably different catalytic currents were obtained when the different sol-gel electrodes were used.
 In the case of the Cu1 electrode (MTMS + TMPS), the observed current was considerably higher than that obtained with the Cu2 (TMPS) electrode.
 This finding is attributed to the effects of the larger size and more hydrophobic nature of the phenyl relative to the methyl substituents, properties that affect the substrate and counter ion diffusion rates in the meso-pores of the sol-gel matrices.
 Analogous observations were previously reported when sol-gel electrodes were used in different electrochemical processes [[21, 46]].
 These results clearly indicate that the precursors used to prepare the electrodes significantly affect catalytic process efficiency.

-Effect of substrate concentration
+Effect of substrate concentration on current

 The effect of substrate concentration on current was studied.
-The results presented in Fig. 6 indicate that, as expected, the current increased with the increase in the concentration of TCA.
+The results presented in Fig. 6 indicate that, as expected, the current increased with an increase in the concentration of TCA.

 Fig. 6.
 Current as a function of the root of the scan rate.
 Experiments were performed with the Cu1-sol-gel electrode as the working electrode at -0.90 V in a solution containing 0.10 M NaClO4 at pH 7.0 and with different concentrations of TCA.

-pH effect
+pH effect on current

 CuIIL2+ entrapment was performed by mixing its aqueous solution at pH 7.0 with the precursor/precursors.
 As the structure of CuIIL2+ is known to vary with pH [[44, 51]] (Fig. S-1), and the complex is unstable in acidic solutions, the effect of the pH of the solution being electrolyzed was studied.
 The results are summarized in Fig. 7.